 lots of running.
 It was constant movement the entirety of the session.

 "We all kind of assumed we were going to do some sort of other warm up, but they brought us in, we talked for a few minutes, and then it was straight to 1-v-1's," Dockter said.
-"It's a different style of play over there, and I think we had to adapt to that style of play in the training and in the games that we played there."
+"It's a different style of play over there, and we had to adapt to that style of play in the training and in the games that we played there."

-The Pilots are no strangers to playing high-level Division I teams, but playing Benfica was a whole other beast.
+The Pilots are no strangers to playing high-level Division I teams, but playing Torreense was a whole other beast.
 It was yet another informative experience for the staff watching it all unfold, and they felt even when things went awry, it was a great learning moment for the team.

 Even as the results in that second contest didn't go as planned, it was an invaluable learning experience.
 It was a once-in-a-lifetime opportunity to test themselves against some of the best competition they'll face as a team.
 And after testing themselves against the best, they got to watch some of the best, as the Portuguese National Team took on Finland for a FIFA World Cup qualifying match.

 The match ended in a stellar 2-0 win for the Portuguese side.
-It was another example of the calm and high-level technical play that they already experienced playing Benfica.
+It was another example of the calm and high-level technical play that they already experienced playing Torreense.
 It's something they hope to translate into their play next season.

-"I think we're going to carry that into our season," Dockter said.
+"We're going to carry that into our season," Dockter said.
 "Being able to be super adaptable and also just taking away what we learned from those coaches there and from playing other teams, we'll be able to carry that into next year."

 When the women's soccer staff conceived the idea of an international trip, the goal was to create a holistic trip where the players felt encouraged to step out of their comfort zone and grow closer together with the shared experience.
 In review, they feel they've done exactly that.